DataDog/integrations-core/docs/developer/faq/faq.md

 ## Integration vs Check

-A Check is any integration whose execution is triggered directly in code by the [Datadog Agent](https://docs.datadoghq.com/agent/).
+A Check is any integration whose execution is triggered directly in code by the [Datadog Agent][].
 Therefore, all Agent-based integrations written in Python or Go are considered Checks.

 ## Why test tests

 We track the coverage of tests in all cases.
-See @pyca/pynacl!290 and !4280.
+See pyca/pynacl!290 and !4280.